 A gambling intervention helps to raise an addicted individual off the “bottom” of their life with addiction.
 It builds a foundation under them while establishing healthy boundaries for families and loved ones to live by.
 With an intervention, addicts no longer have to live by the rules of active addiction — they can take action and break the cycle before the disease becomes any more harmful.

-Hired Power works with the client before, during, and after the intervention, including placement and a Personal Recovery Assistant.
+Hired Power in Huntington Beach, CA works with the client before, during, and after the intervention, including placement and a Personal Recovery Assistant.
 We offer a complete package that includes a pre-intervention workshop, intervention, 1-day safe passage, and 15 hours of case management.